davidmerrick/podroulette/README.md

 I listen to a ton of podcasts, and often it's difficult to decide which one to listen to.
+Sometimes machines are better to delegate these decisions to 🤖.

 Enter PodRoulette.